emilythestrangee/myDFIR_SOC/Day 28 - Investigate Mythic Agent.md

 ![[Pasted image 20251020021503.png]]

-Thus, these findings suggest that the ParentProcessGuid is
+Thus, these findings suggest that the ParentProcessGuid is {0475c00b-5adf-66f0-283b-000000000a00} for the PowerShell session and

 ---